How to Help Someone with Depression

 Many symptoms of depression are invisible to everyone but the person who is depressed.
 Still, there are outward signs that someone may be depressed.
 Per the National Institute of Mental Health, these include:

-• Thoughts of death or suicide.
-People with depression may focus on or talk about their own death or of committing suicide.
+- Thoughts of death or suicide.
+People with depression may focus on or talk about their own death or suicide.
 This symptom, called ideation, is something that needs to be watched closely.
 If you notice this symptom, it may be time to seek help on the depressed person’s behalf.

-• Self-harm or suicide attempts.
+- Self-harm or suicide attempts.
 Any attempt at self-harm or suicide is an emergency situation.
-Contacting 9-1-1 or a suicide prevention hotline is vital if you see either or both of these two symptoms.
+Contacting 911 or the 988 Suicide & Crisis Lifeline is vital if you see either or both of these two symptoms.

 How to Help a Friend or Family Member With Depression